-Our Premium Plastic miniatures may have small rough spots, discolorations, or scoring where the support sprues have been removed.
-This can result in some inconsistencies in the overall finish, though these are relatively indistinct or indistinguishable after painting.
-This can range from being primarily an aesthetic variation which becomes indistinct once sprayed with primer or painted, or it some a rougher texture that obscures some details.
+Our Premium Plastic miniatures may have small rough spots, nubs, or scoring where the support sprues have been removed, and some faint layer lines.
+This can result in some inconsistencies in the overall finish, though these are usually indistinct after painting.

-Our Steel material is a brownish color with a rough, pitted surface.
-It is heavy and durable though it has a rough, pitted texture which may obscure some detail.
-It is water-tight, so, so it does not “drink” paint as some porous plastics do.
-This material is ideal for users who want the ability to throw their mini into a dice bag for transportation or simply want a mini that will stand the test of time.
+Our Steel material is a brownish color with a rough surface similar to cast iron.
+Though it is less detailed and has a rougher surface finish, steel miniatures are heavy and durable.
+This material is ideal for users who want the ability to throw their mini into a dice bag for transportation.
 These minis are created using special 3D printers that bind layers of steel powder together with adhesive.
 The finished model then goes through a bronze infusion process which replaces the adhesive with metal, resulting in a fully metal product.
 The material is 3D printed from 420 stainless steel, and is then infused with bronze to finish the print, resulting in approximately 60% steel and 40% bronze composition.

 Our bronze material is a rich polished copper color.
-It very heavy and the hand-polishing process leaves them with superior smoothness and sheen.
+Bronze figures are very heavy and the hand-polishing process leaves them with superior smoothness and sheen.
 Our bronze material captures very fine detail which can include things like bold facial expressions, even at 30mm scale.
 Polished bronze goes through a multi-step polishing to give it its smooth, glossy finish.
 This material is ideal for users who want the maximum level of fidelity to their 3D design, strength and durability, and a beautiful, long-lasting model.
 These minis are made using the lost wax method, where a wax mold is 3D printed to create a cast in plaster.
 Molten bronze is poured into the cast, and the cast is broken away.
 This bronze is made up of 10% tin and 90% copper.
 Once it has cooled, the model is polished until it has a smooth, bright luster.
-This polishing process uses a combination of machine and hand polishing to provide its smooth finish.
+This polishing process provides its smooth finish.